 “Be not afraid of going slowly.
 Be afraid only of standing still.”

 It felt like just a couple of months ago that I wrote my third blog anniversary post, and now it’s August again!
 Time really flies.
 A lot of things have happened to my blog and my personal life during the past year.
 Some are good things and some are not.
-Since this post is about the blog anniversary, I’ll write about the blogging part.
+Since this post is about the blog anniversary, this post will be more about the blogging, rather than about my life.

 If my 3-Year Blog Anniversary was about feeling amazed that my blog could actually help people, then my 4-Year Blog Anniversary is about feeling confident that I can run and grow a travel website for the long haul.